 To seek wisdom, perspective, intellectual stimulation, self-knowledge, adventure, or simply to enrich your own inner world are all valid reasons to take up reading Shakespeare.
 Whether your goal is to be able to read the complete works or conquer just one play, Shakespeare can change your life.

 Reading Shakespeare is both a pleasure and a skill.
 With help, and the desire to learn, anyone can acquire these attributes for themselves.
-My instructional videos on Shakespeare are available for free on youtube.
+My instructional videos on Shakespeare are available on youtube.
 To work together privately, contact me for details.

 Most teachers skip over vital parts of learning to read Shakespeare, pretending as if there’s no gap between reading a novel like The Catcher in the Rye, and reading a play written over 400 years ago.
 If you ask a middle school student who has just completed a unit on Macbeth to tell you all about the play, they will probably be able to tell you the plot and perhaps converse about the major themes and happenings in the play.
 However, if you hand the same student a copy of a different Shakespeare play, Hamlet, or Othello and ask him to read a paragraph and tell you what it means, they likely won’t have a clue.
 This tells you two things: one, the student knows how to use Spark Notes.
 And two, the student has not learned to read Shakespeare.

 Because the student has received information without any foundation to build upon, the learning will always be shaky, and soon it will be forgotten.
 To avoid this kind of falling off and others, I teach using a three stage process eliminating the major gaps that are so easy to fall into.

 I believe a good introduction can make or break your success in any subject.
 This step can include knowledge and background information to provide context for what you’ll read in Shakespeare.
 However, this is not the most important part of an introduction.
 More important than any background information is the appropriate mindset for learning Shakespeare.
 To me, this step is indispensable.